jchristn/SuperSimpleTcp/README.md

 I would highly encourage you to fully understand what message framing is and why it's important before using this library: https://blog.stephencleary.com/2009/04/message-framing.html

-## New in v2.3.0
+## New in v2.4.0

-- ConnectWithRetries method to continually retry connecting to the server over a specified number of seconds
+- Breaking change, timeouts now use milliseconds instead of seconds (does not apply to keepalive settings)

 ## Help or Feedback